JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 ```

 Create three matrices with the following properties:
-- Matrix `A` is of size `2x3`, and all its elements are equal to 0.
+- Matrix `A` is of size `2x3`, and all its elements equal 0.
-- Matrix `B` is of size `2x3x1`, and all its elements are equal to 1.
+- Matrix `B` is of size `2x3x1`, and all its elements equal 1.
-- Matrix `C` is of size `2x3`, and all its elements are equal to 2.
+- Matrix `C` is of size `2x3`, and all its elements equal 2.
-Concatenate these three matrices along with the third dimension.
+Concatenate these three matrices along the third dimension.

 **Hint:** use the `cat` function and the keyword `dims`.